enio23/LINDA_Example/LINDA_Analysis/README.md

 affecting the protein interaction networks in the Knockdown condition.

 **[63-74]:** Here we perform the CtrlvsKD splice-aware analysis from where we can identify the spliced mechanisms on the Control HepG2 cells.

+**TODO:** Update something about the results once the *prepare_cytoscape_view.R* function has been impelemnted within the LINDA R-Package.